yoshithaa25/Weather-Data-Dashboard-with-Predictive-Aalytics/README.md

 # 🌦️ Weather-Data-Dashboard-with-Predictive-Aalytics

-The **Weather Forecast Dashboard** is a sleek and interactive Flask web application that allows users to fetch real-time weather information for any city and provides a 5-day forecast using **machine learning (Linear Regression)**.
-This application leverages the **OpenWeatherMap API** for live weather data and visualizes results with **interactive Plotly charts**, displaying both temperature and humidity trends.
+The Weather Forecast Dashboard is a sleek and interactive Flask web application that allows users to fetch real-time weather information for any city and provides a 5-day forecast using machine learning (Linear Regression).
+This application leverages the OpenWeatherMap API for live weather data and visualizes results with interactive Plotly charts, displaying both temperature and humidity trends.
 It also stores data automatically in a CSV file to continuously improve predictions over time.
-With a clean and modern interface built using **HTML, CSS, and JavaScript**, users can quickly check the weather and view predictive trends in a visually appealing and intuitive format.
+With a clean and modern interface built using HTML, CSS, and JavaScript, users can quickly check the weather and view predictive trends in a visually appealing and intuitive format.

 ---

 ## 🚀 Features